cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 # Parallel and Sequential Stages with CloudBees Core

 The ability to define stages to run in parallel is an important feature of Jenkins Pipeline jobs.
 The Declarative Pipeline syntax has extended support for [parallel stages](https://jenkins.io/doc/book/pipeline/syntax/#parallel), [sequential stages](https://jenkins.io/doc/book/pipeline/syntax/#sequential-stages) and nested stages - and all of these features are nicely visualized in the Blue Ocean UI.
+In this section of exercise, we will use sequential stages and Pipeline parallelization to speed up the execution of the tests we will had for our **helloworld-nodejs** app.

-#### Starting Here or Catching Up?
+>#### Starting Here or Catching Up?
 If you are starting with this set of exercises or just need to catch up, you may get the the correct version of the  **nodejs-app/Jenkinsfile.template** Pipeline script for starting these exercises [from this branch](https://github.com/cloudbees-cd-acceleration-workshop/custom-marker-pipelines/blob/after-approvals/nodejs-app/Jenkinsfile.template).

 ## Kubernetes Pod Templates Defined in Pipeline Script